The basics

 Companies can enable 2FA or other security features in a variety of ways.

 NCSC recommends using the option of a security key or an authentication app where these are available to you.
-Any 2FA is better than none, but these methods are more secure than SMS and email.
+Any 2FA is better than none, but these methods are more secure than text message and email.

 Most online services – from banks to social media – have some form of secure access in place to protect customers.
 We've listed the various methods below, with links showing how to set it up.
 This is not an exhaustive list of security measures or platforms.